simpeter/apd/docs/lab1.md

 ### Detailed Instructions

-(Note: for assignment 1, please use the utah cluster.)
+(Note: Please use the Utah cluster for this assignment.)
-Instantiate the `cse453repo` profile with 3 machines in `passthru` mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
-Then, attach your client and start measuring with the default profile for hotel reservation using the `wrk2` client.
+Instantiate the `cse453repo` profile with 3 servers in `passthru` mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
+Check the [`resource availability`](https://www.cloudlab.us/resinfo.php) page first and select the node type with enough available machines (minimum 4).
+TODO: update the list of machine we can choose.

+Then, attach your client and
+start measuring with the default profile for hotel reservation using the `wrk2` client.
 Make sure that you gather enough data points to clearly show the latency-load curve that is going to result as you